KaiWu-Opengms-NNU/Causality-between-SDGs/README.md

-# How to run the code for Opposing causality between Sustainable Development Goals across spatial scales hinders policy coherence
+# How to run the code for Changing causality between Sustainable Development Goals across spatial scales hinders policy coherence